keikoro/TraktForVLC/README.md

 ### Installation per OS

 On Windows, you can right-click and run the file with the administrator privileges to start the install process.
-The administrator privileges are required as, on Windows, the Python helper is installed as a Windows service.
+The administrator privileges are required as on Windows, the Python helper is installed as a Windows service.

-On Linux and MacOS, make the file executable (using `chmod +x file`) and then run it in the command line (`./TraktForVLC_version_os`).
+On Linux and MacOS, make the file executable (using `chmod +x file`) and then run it from the command line (`./TraktForVLC_version_os`).

 ### Initial configuration